 We started off small, just planting vegetables for our own use.
 We found that everything grows here, bigger and tastier, and of course, we were on cloud nine.
 After a few recipes shared with our South African friends, we realized that we cannot keep these flavours just for ourselves, so started the Ayama Market Place project.
 It will be your VERDURAIO (vegetable boutique) where you will learn how to harvest, clean, cook and preserve extraordinary Italian food.

 ARTICHOKES, our winter vegetable!
-Now available.
+AVAILABLE beginning of June!!
 If you want to purchase them directly from us, place your order HERE.

 Artichoke is a winter vegetable.
 We planting from End of January and harvest time is between June and September.